Underwriting is the process assessing risk of issuing insurance. Undewriters evaluate applications,

 You can keep your current Medigap policy in any state as long as you are still in Original Medicare (Parts A & B).
 There’s no need to switch plans unless you simply want to.

 If you want to switch to a different policy, you will have to check with your insurance company to see if they will offer you a different Medigap policy.
-You may have to pay more for your new Medigap policy and answer some medical questions if you are buying a policy outside of your Medigap open enrollment period.
+You may have to pay more for your new Medigap policy.
+Additionally, you might have to answer some medical questions if you are buying a policy outside of your Medigap open enrollment period.